Derek Sherinian: Dream Theater

 In 1994, Sherinian replaced Kevin Moore in the progressive metal band Dream Theater, originally for the band's promotional tour for Awake.
 In February 1995, he was made a full-time member of the band.
 Dream Theater guitarist John Petrucci added "...
 Derek -considering the fact that he's heavily into guitarists and rock music, his history, and the range of all the great guitarists he's worked with —plays with a fire unheard of from most keyboardists."
 He recorded the albums A Change of Seasons (1995), Falling into Infinity (1997), and Once in a LIVEtime (1998) with Dream Theater before being replaced in January 1999 by Jordan Rudess due to creative differences and turmoil within the band.

 Sherinian reunited with Dream Theater for a one-off concert in 2004, which was recorded and released as When Dream and Day Reunite (2004).
 The band's performance of "Metropolis Pt.
 1" featured an extended improvisation between Sherinian, Rudess, and guitarist John Petrucci.

 During the late 1990s, Sherinian released two albums with the progressive rock supergroup Platypus, which featured Dream Theater bassist John Myung, Dixie Dregs drummer Rod Morgenstein, and King's X guitarist Ty Tabor.
 The group released two albums, When Pus Comes to Shove (1998) and Ice Cycles (2000), before disbanding in 2000.

 In 2002, he was part of the band Jughead, which also included Tabor, bassist/vocalist Matt Bissonette and drummer Gregg Bissonette.

 In January 2012, Sherinian performed at two shows with instrumental supergroup Mike Portnoy, Billy Sheehan, and Tony MacAlpine (PSMS) for the Guitar Center Drum Off, and Sabian Live.
 In the fall of that year, PSMS began rehearsing for a tour and a video of their rehearsal was released on DVD as "InstruMENTAL Inspiration".
 They toured Europe and Asia concluding with a live DVD/CD "Live in Tokyo" released on September 24, 2013.
 In 2014, PSMS performed two songs at the TAMA 40th Anniversary Party at the NAMM Show on January 25, and also the Progressive Nation at Sea cruise on the Norwegian Pearl February 18–22, co-promoted by Sherinian and Portnoy.

 Michael Schenker

 In 2021, Michael Schenker invited Sherinian to guest on his album Immortal, on its opening song "Drilled To Kill".
 Schenker said of Sherinian, "Derek and myself trading solos, it sounds unexpected and beyond my expectation," Michael says.
 "Absolutely fantastic!"

 In 2022, Schenker returned the favor by guesting on Sherinian's Vortex album on the song "Die Kobra".

 In 2024, Sherinian appeared on Schenker's My Years With UFO album.
+In 2026, Schenker invited Sherinian to join his My Years With UFO Tour in Japan for three dates, including a sold-out Budokan show that is set to be released as a live DVD.